AxionCompany/functions/ARCHITECTURE.md

 The choice between these two types allows developers to optimize their application based on their specific needs.
 For most cases, the Web Worker Isolate (default) provides a good balance of isolation and performance.
 However, for situations requiring stricter isolation or specific system-level permissions, the Subprocess Isolate can be used.

 To change the isolate type, you would modify the 'isolateType' property in the adapters.ts file.
-This flexibility allows Axion Functions to cater to a wide range of use cases and performance requirements.
+This flexibility allows Oxian.js to cater to a wide range of use cases and performance requirements.

 ### Usage in the System